 A trillion cut diamond, also referred to as a trilliant cut, is a diamond that’s cut into a triangular shape.
 A typical trillion cut diamond will have three sides of equal length, with a flat table at its surface.

 The trillion cut is a relatively contemporary diamond shape, with its modern history dating back to the 1960s.
-It’s often viewed as an adventurous and provocative shape, with an eye-catching, contemporary look that certainly stands out from the crowd.
+Described by the GIA as an “adventurous and provocative cut,” it has an eye-catching, contemporary look that certainly stands out from the crowd.

 Below, we’ve gone into more detail on the shape and appearance of the trillion cut, as well as the history of this diamond shape.
 We’ve also shared our recommendations for purchasing an engagement ring with trillion cut diamond accents.

 The trillion cut diamond is triangular, with three equal sides.
 Like the round brilliant cut, a trillion cut diamond has a flat table.
 The trillion cut is known for having impressive brilliance, great fire and an eye-catching, modern appearance.